KRVPerera/IOT-mini-project-1/README.md

 ### Testbed
 - Get ssh access to frontend
-- login to grenoble site
+- login to grenoble site first
 - clone the repository
 - cd into repository folder
 - In the `sensor\main.c` add your EC2 instance public IPv6 addrss